shiyangm/shiyangm.github.io/index.md

 ### RESEARCH  INTEREST

 I work in **statistical genomics**, **clinical trials** and **adaptive designs**.
 I am particularly interested in developing statistical and computational methods for the analysis of genetic and functional genomics data.
 I have developed powerful gene-based testing by integrating long-range chromatin interactions (e.g., cell-type specific Hi-C data for human genomes) and knockoff genotype.
-I am also insterested in adaptive designs for clinical trials of drugs and biologics.
+I am also insterested in adaptive dose-response studies for clinical trials.

 ### EDUCATION